SReichelt/slate/src/vscode/README.md

 ## Download

 Continuously updated builds of the Slate VSCode extension are available at https://slate-prover.herokuapp.com/public/download/slate.vsix.
-That file is guaranteed to match the online theorem prover.
+That file is guaranteed to match the online version of the theorem prover.